jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Calibrator:** Precisely.
 That's where calibration comes in.
 A model might say it's 70% sure, but if it's only right 50% of the time when it makes such claims, it's poorly calibrated.
 We adjust the model's predicted probabilities to reflect true probabilities.
 A 70% predicted probability should mean the event truly occurs 70% of the time.

 **Calibrator:** Techniques like Platt scaling or isotonic regression allow us to realign predicted probabilities with observed frequencies.
-Itâs like fine-tuning a sensor to give true readings, not just consistent ones.
+It’s like fine-tuning a sensor to give true readings, not just consistent ones.

-**Calibrator:** And every decision, every confidence score, every calibration adjustment â it all contributes to our collective memory.
+**Calibrator:** And every decision, every confidence score, every calibration adjustment – it all contributes to our collective memory.
 Logging this history is crucial for self-improvement, allowing us to track our evolution of certainty and identify areas where our understanding is still nascent.

 **Calibrator:** This ongoing record isn't just for auditing; it's the bedrock for truly adaptive intelligence.
 It allows us to learn from our past uncertainties and become more reliably confident in the future.